Friday, December 19, 2025

 (Special thanks to the creators Budjette Tan and Kajo Baldisimo, as well as 19th Avenida Publishing House, for their permission to use the Trese logo and the image of Alexandra Trese.)

-Pinoy Pop Culture as Philosophy aims to make philosophy more accessible by philosophizing about Filipino popular culture.
-It supports the claim that numerous works in Filipino popular culture are philosophical and, thus, worthy of philosophical investigation.
-In this perspective, creators are "not only inspired by philosophy, or use ideas they learned in philosophy class, but they can convey philosophical points, raise philosophical questions, and even make philosophical arguments [thus] the works they produce can be philosophy, and as a result are worth philosophical examination," as noted in The Palgrave Handbook of Popular Culture as Philosophy (edited by David Kyle Johnson, 2023, xiii).
+In his book's "AS PHILOSOPHY" perspective, creators are "not only inspired by philosophy, or use ideas they learned in philosophy class, but they can convey philosophical points, raise philosophical questions, and even make philosophical arguments t.. [thus] the works they produce can be philosophy, and as a result are worth philosophical examination" (Johnson, 2023, xiii)